 There's a number of plugins for Wordpress ands some for Joomla that will automatically perform optimisation for you.
 Smush is a popular image optimisation plugin that comes to mind for Wordpress with the free tier usually offering enough scope for most websites' needs.
 However, as an old-school graphic designer, I prefer to performa the optimisation myself BEFORE I upload the image to a website.
 Doing the optimisation yourself also allows for other choices such as cropping and colour correction.

 There are many options for optimising your images yourself.
-Free online solutions like Compressor.io will allow you to resize, rename and optimise your images and prepare them for fast download on your webpage.
+Free online solutions like Compressor.io or kraken.io will allow you to resize, rename and optimise your images and prepare them for fast download on your webpage.
 Traditional offline desktop solutions like Photoshop or the excellent and free GIMP are big favourites too.
 Offering far more control over colour, cropping and resizing. however they are more complex beasts and may need more time to master.

 Optimising your images well for web delivery doesn't have to be difficult or time consuming, but it continues to be one of the most overlooked aspects of creating great looking website design.